fccvzla/PPlessons/lessons/topics/01-variables/exercises/README.md

 ## Exercises

-* Variables: Check the differences between different declaration keywords for variables and constants
+* Variables: Check the differences between variable declaration keywords
 * Scope: Check the scope for the variables explained before